lordtrilink/OAuthVerifier/README.md

 from OAuthVerifier.verifier import OAuthException

 class HelloHandler(handler.OAuthHandler):

+  #Set these properties if you're using Twitter authentication.
+  consumer_key = "abc"
+  consumer_secret = "def"

   def get(self):
     try:
-      self.authorize_user() #Throws an OAuthException if it fails. self.response.write('Hello world!\n')
+      self.authorize_user() #Throws an OAuthException if it fails.

+      #Authorization succeeded!
+Use self.user_id and self.user_service
+      #to get the user ID and service used to log in (Twitter, Facebook, Google)

+      self.response.write('Hello world!\n')
       self.response.write('You logged in with %s\n' % self.user_service)
       self.response.write('Your User ID is: %s' % self.user_id)